Metz aren’t the first club that springs to mind when you think of French football.

 Pjanic was yet another player who decided to leave Metz after they were relegated to Ligue 2.

-Bet365* are streaming the Bundesliga, La Liga, Ligue 1 and Serie A games live for account holders.
+Bet365* stream Bundesliga, Ligue 1, Serie A games live AND La Liga games for account holders.
 Those interested in watching any of those competitions and more live can take advantage of this service by following the simple steps below.

 - Click on this link.